 Although this topic has received little attention in occupational health care, some occupational health guidelines explicitly mention the influence of significant others and advise occupational health physicians to take this into consideration [47-52].
 For instance, the Dutch insurance medicine protocol on schizophrenia and related psychoses states that insurance physicians should pay attention to recovery-impeding factors in the private environment as well as to the care and help from significant others [52].
 Furthermore, in the Dutch occupational health guideline on the treatment of employees with ischemic heart disease, occupational physicians are advised to involve the worker's partner or other significant others who can provide support in the intervention [48].
 However, these guidelines provide very little information on how significant others can influence work outcomes and which cognitions, behaviors and interactions might play a role.
-Moreover, guidance and training for occupational health physicians on how to assess the influence of significant others and how they can involve significant others to better support workers in their functioning and return to work is lacking.
+Moreover, guidance and training for occupational health physicians on how to assess the influence of significant others in their functioning and return to work is lacking.